Gibson Motorsport: Group C

-The team was established by Howard Marsden in 1981 as the in-house factory Nissan motorsport operation after Nissan decided to change from rallying to touring car racing.
+The Nissan Motorsport Team was established by Howard Marsden in 1981 as a factory Nissan motorsport operation after Nissan decided to change from rallying to touring car racing.
 It made its debut in the 1981 James Hardie 1000 at Bathurst.
 A limited campaign in the 1982 Australian Touring Car Championship was followed by a more concerted effort in the 1982 Australian Endurance Championship, with Nissan winning the Makes title in that series.
 This was followed by full campaigns in 1983 and 1984.
 The 1.8-litre Bluebird turbo was fast but fragile, although George Fury did finish second in the 1983 Australian Touring Car Championship (without taking a round win) and took pole position in the 1984 James Hardie 1000 at Bathurst with a lap time that would stand as a record until 1990.

 At one point of 1984, Marsden had gone to Japan to discuss Nissan's plans for the new Group A category, and when he returned he joined the team at a test session at Melbourne's Calder Park Raceway where lead driver Fury was substantially faster than ever before and had broken the existing touring car lap record on the 1.6 km circuit.
 Fred Gibson told the story that the normally placid Marsden went into a rage and threatened to fire the entire team on the spot when he found the Bluebird was fitted with a 2.0 litre turbo engine and not the 1.8-litre unit it raced with.

-Fred Gibson, who gave the Bluebird turbo its first race win in Australian touring car racing during the 1983 AMSCAR Series at Sydney's Amaroo Park, retired from driving at the end of 1983 and in 1985 took over from Howard Marsden as team owner/manager.
-Gibson later described the Bluebird Turbo as "A shithouse little car".
+Fred Gibson, who gave the Bluebird turbo its first race win in Australian touring car racing during the 1983 AMSCAR Series at Sydney's Amaroo Park, retired from driving at the end of 1983 and in 1985 and accepted an offer from Howard Marsden to take over as team owner/manager, which included the Gibsons moving from their long time home in Sydney to Melbourne where the team had been based.
+He inherited next to no staff as most jumped ship at the prospect of working for Fred.
+Gibson later described the Bluebird Turbo as "a shithouse little car".
+One who did stay was a young apprentice mechanic and race driver named Glenn Seton who had joined the Nissan team in 1984 as Christine Gibson's co-driver in the Nissan Pulsar EXA turbo for Sandown and Bathurst.
+Glenn was later joined at the team by his father Barry Seton, a renowned Sydney engine builder, the 1965 Armstrong 500 winner and Fred Gibson's former team mate and co-driver in their Ford Works Team days.
+Bo, as he is known, joined Nissan as the teams chief engine builder.